Helping People is Your Best Strategy

 Ask yourself, do you really know why and how your customers buy, or do you just hope the order shows up?

 Most industrial, manufacturing, and technical people think of innovation as improving features compared to competitors, rarely is innovation thought of in terms of helping customers achieve their goals, faster, better, and more completely as well as finding new ones to achieve.
-Innovation is now critical for industrial companies in the area of marketing, sales, service and delivering a great customer experience.
+Innovation is now critical for industrial companies in the area of manufacturing marketing, sales, service and delivering a great customer experience.
 The product is no longer enough.
 Spray and pray is not a good strategy.
 You must focus on a specific persona.

 Adele Revella, the expert at developing buyer personas says,